 The situation with slots is different and Spanish players will be spoilt for choice, because of the many big international operators who are ready to enter the market.
 Slots are an area which saw a huge growth in the gaming sector across Europe.
 The Spanish government hopes to achieve the results similar to the Italian market, where the boost in slots playing, accounted for 20% of the gaming revenue in 2014.

-However, this makes no difference for the slots players at online casino Spain, who are mainly looking for the freedom of choice that a competitive marketplace will bring.
+However, this makes no difference for the slots players at online operators in Spain, who are mainly looking for the freedom of choice that a competitive marketplace will bring.
 The large operators already operating on the Spanish market will quickly add slots to their portfolio, and the new licensees will hurry up to follow this trend within the next months.

 The huge competition on the market and the urge of the operators for new customers will create an environment; players can take advantage of.
-This means great sing-up bonuses, welcome promotions, and free bets.
+This means great sign-up bonuses, welcome promotions, and free bets.

 Betting in Spain References